abraham171996/Chips/README.md

 - CSS files: Stylesheets for each component.
 - Asset files: Images used in the application.
 - package.json: Contains dependencies and scripts for running the application.

+feat:add backet locig and used lift up state and props